Floorp-Projects/Floorp/docs/performance/scroll-linked_effects.md

 ```

 This version can work smoothly in the browser even if there is
-slow-running Javascript on the browser\'s main thread.
+slow-running Javascript on the browser's main thread.

 ### Other effects